 Clearing the cache

-Use the --clean flag to remove the cache along with the output directory:
+Use the --clean flag to remove all caching along with the output directory:

 npx docula build --clean

-This deletes both the output directory (e.g., dist/) and the .cache/ directory, forcing a full rebuild on the next run.
+This deletes both the output directory (e.g., dist/) and the entire .cache/ directory (including template and GitHub caches), forcing a full rebuild on the next run.

 You can also manually delete the .cache directory at any time.
 Docula will recreate it as needed.